Static Memory Management

 Now, consider the following code:

-define use-length(!xs: list(int)): unit {
+define use-length(!xs: list(int)) -> unit {

-let len = length(!xs) in
+let len = length(xs);

 }